-Employers must notify the intention and reason for termination to the employee and/or labour union and, if the termination is rejected, follow the industrial relations dispute settlement mechanism under the IRDS Law.
+Employers must notify to an employee and/or labour union the intention and reason of termination, compensation for termination, as well as other entitlements arising from the termination and, if the termination is rejected, follow the industrial relations dispute settlement mechanism under the IRDS Law.
 See the answers to questions 6.1 above and 9.2 below.